 We then returned to the Chattanooga Incline Railway, built in 1895, for our one-mile ride up Lookout Mountain on the steepest incline railway in the world, pulled by cables from the top.
 Interesting engineering.
 There are two cars connected by one long cable so their weight is balanced.
 One goes up while the other is going down so only a relatively small motor is required to drive both cars.
 For most of the incline, the up and down car share a single track with two switches in the middle to divert the cars to individual tracks so they can pass.
 At the top, the track splits into three rails so the top car can go to the left or right loading station.

 We were glad to see in the Machine Room at the top a very large brake that would stop the train from rolling back down the hill in the event of a cable malfunction.

-10.20.18 – It’s time to begin our photo workshop.
-We drove to Townsend, TN, to the KOA Campground 2 miles from the workshop meeting place at 3pm.
+10.20.18 – It was time to begin our photo workshop.
+We drove to Townsend, TN, to the KOA Campground near the workshop meeting place at 3pm.
 John Slonina, our leader, had a 12-person van and drove us everywhere we needed to go in the Smoky Mountains for the next 3 days.
 We started at the Little River, which is narrow but very long, with cascades, rapids, and waterfalls all along the way – great to photograph.
 After dark, we had dinner at the Carriage Inn in Townsend with all our workshop buddies.

-10.21.18 – Starting well before sunrise, we headed for the Foothills Parkway for early morning shooting before brunch.
+10.21.18 – Starting well before sunrise, we headed for the Foothills Parkway for early morning shooting.
 After a mid-day break, John drove us across the Smoky Mountains on Newfound Gap Road to the Oconaluftee Visitor Center on the other side where we were delighted to find that the field was full of elk.

 We watched the male elk court his ladies, and when threatened by a rival male elk, he chased the invader away from the field.